 The journey began when their mechanised synthpop impressed audiences via the debut long player ‘Mind The Gap’, a conceptual celebration of the London Underground.

 Indeed, it impressed so much that unscrupulous Russians bootleggers attempted to pass off several tracks as new KRAFTWERK demos on eBay!
 This undoubtedly was a back-handed compliment, especially as METROLAND had fans who included Andy McCluskey and Rusty Egan.
 This led to remix commissions from both Synth Britannia pioneers.

-METROLAND kindly took time out from their studio for a chat with The Electricity Club about their new single ‘Man In A Frame’ and what they have planned for their first ever performance in the UK.
+METROLAND kindly took time out from their studio for a chat about their new single ‘Man In A Frame’ and what they have planned for their first ever performance in the UK.

 How do you think the ’12×12’ retrospective collection box has been received?

 This 4-CD-compilation, a kind of best of or anthology, which ’12×12′ really is, was well thought over.
 We wanted to give something rare and new to the fans who have been following us since long, but also wanted to give a complete view of our trajectory so far for new fans.
 All in all, we did well and the reviews that we found online confirmed that.